CoderandGymnast/Bugs/README.md

 sudo apt install build-essential && \ sudo apt-get install manpages-dev
 ```

+3. Unable to run speech_recognition script:
+* Reason:
+- Inappropriate Python environment.
+PyAudio is only compatible with Python 2.7, 3.4, 3.5, and 3.6.
+[Reference](https://people.csail.mit.edu/hubert/pyaudio/#:%7E:text=Note%3A%20As%20of%20this%20update,4).
+* Solution: Setup appropriate Python environment.

 ## II.
 Ubuntu:
 1. "E: Could not get lock /var/lib/dpkg/lock-frontend":
 * Reason: Another process is using the resource.